-AVDA (Aid to Victims of Domestic Abuse) is a 501 (c) 3 nonprofit organization dedicated to ending the cycle of family violence in Harris and Fort Bend counties.
-For 38 years, AVDA has provided advocacy, safety planning, and legal representation for more than 80,000 survivors.
+AVDA (Aid to Victims of Domestic Abuse) is a 501 (c) 3 nonprofit organization dedicated to ending the cycle of family violence in Austin, Grimes, Fort Bend, Harris, Waller and Washington counties.
+For 40 years, AVDA has provided advocacy, safety planning and legal representation for more than 100,000 survivors.

 AVDA relies heavily on donor support to bridge the gap between operating expenses and funding needs.
 Whether making a general donation or directing your funds to a specific initiative, such as the AVDA Education Fund or Joseph D. Jamail Endowment, every dollar supports our clients.